MAPWAPS/Alien_Tree_Mapping/README.md

 This repository contains Google Earth Engine Code for the MapWAPS (Mapping woody invasive alien plants) project in five catchments in South Africa.

 The classification process was as follows:
-1. Filter and create the S2 image
+1. Call S2 image collection from imports and filter to get least cloudy image
-2. Apply relevant ALOS bands
+2. Import ALOS landform and elevation datasets
-3. Apply relevant S2 bands and indices
+3. Generate S2 indices and add them as bands to the image
 4. Create a training data subset
 5. Run RF classification with the training subset
 6. Stipulate colour palette and express the classification